jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 **Recording**

 The central concept in PAINT is the recording of binding events.
-A recording consists of a brightfield image to identify the position of cells and a multi-frame image in which the spots, indicative of binding events, are recorded.
+A recording consists of a bright-field image to identify the position of cells and a multi-frame image in which the spots, indicative of binding events, are recorded.
 In our experiments, we observe cells for 100 seconds, with 2,000 frames at 50 millisecond intervals.

 **Experiment**